What is speech and language development?

 Speech and language are the skills we use to communicate with others.
 We form these skills during the first years of life.
 By age 6, most children learn the basics.
 Try to talk and read to your child often to boost these skills.

 Speech is making the sounds that become words—the physical act of talking.

 Language is our system of using words to communicate.
 It includes using words and gestures to say what we mean, and understanding what others say.

-When do speech and language begin?
+When does speech and language development begin?

 Infants start learning in the womb, where they hear and respond to familiar voices.
 The fastest learning occurs from ages 2 to 5 years.